andersonkmetiuk/ESP32-HelloWorld/README.md

-# 6 LED
+# Millis Blink
-This is the branch that test 6 LEDs (Outputs)
+This is the branch that blink LEDs using the millis() function

 ```
 [env:wt32-eth01]